A rare presentation of rhino-orbital-cutaneous mucormycosis in an immunocompetent patient: a case report

 &Corresponding author

-Mucormycosis is a rare opportunistic infection caused by mucorales fungi.
+Mucormycosis is a rare opportunistic infection caused by Mucorales fungi.
 Cutaneous mucormycosis typically present as chronic indolent infection, whereas rhino-orbital mucormycosis is rapidly progressive disease often invade the adjacent cerebral tissue associated with high mortality.
 This case represents the atypical clinical history of rhino-orbital-cutaneous mucormycosis.
 The patient was presented with a right orbital cellulitis associated with an extensive multiple suppurative deep cutaneous infection and worsening headache.
 The skin lesion was initiated from a localized abscess at the right periorbital area nine months before admission.
 Suspicion of fungal infection was raised after weeks of non-responsive antibiotics treatment.
 Aggressive treatment with exoneration of the right eye and surgical debridement was undertaken.
-Periodic acid schiff staining from healthy periorbital tissue revealed ribbon-like hyphae with pauciseptate and 90° branching identified as Mucoraceae family.
+Periodic acid Schiff staining from healthy periorbital tissue revealed ribbon-like hyphae with pauciseptate and 90° branching identified as Mucoraceae family.
 The resolution was seen after four weeks of antifungal treatment with Amphotericin B.

 Mucormycosis, also known as zygomycosis, refers to several different diseases caused by fungal infection belongs to the order of Mucorales.
 The specific fungal genus involved is usually Mucor or Rhizopus [1].
 Mucormycosis infections are invasive and life-threatening [2].
 Mucormycosis is a rare opportunistic infection, which represents the third most common Anglo-invasive fungal infection after candidiasis and aspergillosis.
 Early diagnosis and treatment are crucial due to high mortality and morbidity [3].
-The incidence of mucormycosis is rising over several years, especially during corona virus-19 pandemic all around the globe.
+The incidence of mucormycosis is rising over several years, especially during coronavirus pandemic all around the globe.
 The incidence is notably very high in the Asian continent [3], especially In India, where the prevalence of mucormycosis is approximately 70 times higher than the worldwide-estimated rate [4].
 The most common presentation was rhino-orbit-cerebral, followed by cutaneous, pulmonary, oral cavity involvement and gastrointestinal [5].
-The rhino-orbital localization is usually manifested by a rapidly invasive acute rhino sinusitis with ophthalmological sign and symptoms.
+The rhino-orbital localization is usually manifested by a rapidly invasive acute rhino sinusitis with ophthalmological signs and symptoms.
 Successful mucormycosis treatment requires correction of the underlying risk factor(s), antifungal therapy, and aggressive debridement surgery [6].
 We report the case of a rhino-orbital-cutaneous mucormycosis in an immunocompetent patient who presented a right orbital cellulitis associated with an extensive multiple suppurative deep cutaneous infection in a chronic, progressive manner.
 Suspicion of fungal infection was raised after weeks of inconclusive diagnostic modalities and unresponsive treatment.

 Patient information: a 22-year-old male from rural East Java, came to the orbital oncology outpatient clinic at Dr Soetomo General Hospital with chief complaint of open wound at the inner corner of right eye and the right face, accompanied by protrusion of the right eye.
 Thick yellowish fluid secrets continuously oozing from the wound since 5 months before admission.
 The patient also complained of pain in the right periorbital area radiating to the right head since 2 weeks before admission.
 No history of juvenile or childhood diabetes mellitus, there were neither family history of diabetes nor immunodeficiency condition in the family.
 Patient denied history of traumatic event or accident.
 Patient previously treated with oral antibiotics from general practitioner without significant improvement.